franciscovfonseca/Securing-SOC-Environment/README.md

 >
 > Defender for Cloud provides us with a 🛡️ **Secure Score**.
 >
-> It’s sort of a single metric that we can use to gage our Security Posture and how good it is.
+> It’s a single metric that we can use to gage our **Security Posture** and how good it is.
 >
 >   </details>